Understanding the PPD skin test and tuberculosis

 - are intravenous drug users

-- are immigrants who have immigrated from a country with a high TB rate in the past five years
+- are immigrants who’ve come from a country that’s had a high TB rate in the past five years

 - are under age 4

-- are infants, children, or adolescents who have been exposed to high-risk adults
+- are infants, children, or adolescents who’ve been exposed to high-risk adults

 - live in certain group settings, such as prisons, nursing homes, and homeless shelters

-For everyone else without a previous known risk factor for TB, a 15 mm or larger firm swelling at the injection site indicates a positive reaction.
+For people without a known risk factor for TB, a 15 mm or larger firm swelling at the injection site indicates a positive reaction.

-People who received a BCG (bacille Calmette-Guerin) vaccine against tuberculosis may have a false-positive reaction to the PPD test.
-The BCG vaccine is given in some countries outside the U.S. that have a high prevalence of TB.
-Many foreign-born people have had the BCG vaccine, though it is not given in the U.S. due to its questionable effectiveness.
+People who received a bacillus Calmette-Guérin (BCG) vaccine against TB may have a false-positive reaction to the PPD test.
+Some countries outside the United States that have a high prevalence of TB give the BCG vaccine.
+Many people born outside of the United States have had the BCG vaccine, but it’s not given in the United States due to its questionable effectiveness.

-Positive results should be followed up with a chest X-ray, a CT (computed tomography) scan, and a sputum test, which looks for active TB in the lungs.
+Your doctor will follow up on positive results with a chest X-ray, a CT scan, and a sputum test that looks for active TB in the lungs.

-The PPD skin test is not foolproof.
-It’s important to note that one in five people infected with the bacteria that cause TB may not have any reaction to the test.
-Diseases such as cancer and medicines like steroids and chemotherapy that weaken your immune system may also cause a false-negative test result.
+The PPD skin test isn’t foolproof.
+Some people infected with the bacteria that cause TB may not have any reaction to the test.
+Diseases such as cancer and medications like steroids and chemotherapy that weaken your immune system may also cause a false-negative result.